emilianscheel/medusa-plugin-brevo/README.md

 # Medusa Plugin Brevo

+This plugin is under development and is not yet ready for production use.

 1. Create an account at [Brevo](https://www.brevo.co/)
 2. Create a new template and get the template id